pytorch/rl/docs/source/reference/data.rst

 `dumps` method in a specific folder for each of its components (except transforms which we don't assume to be serializable using memory-mapped tensors in general).

-Saving data in TED-format may however consume much more memory than required.
+Saving data in :ref:`TED-format <TED-format>` may however consume much more memory than required.
 If continuous trajectories are stored in a buffer, we can avoid saving duplicated observations by saving all the observations at the root plus only the last element of the `"next"` sub-tensordict's observations, which can reduce the storage consumption up to two times.
 To enable this, three checkpointer classes are available: